sametz/chem-coding/guides/choosing_a_language.md

 ### Numerical Computation

-{python good if e.g. vectorized numpy, CUDA etc.
-Do homework but probably c/c++/Rust/Julia/MATLAB.
-Zig?
-Avoid proprietary, e.g. MATLAB.
-Probably Python > Julia > c++, Rust > field for a beginner scientist.
-FORTRAN is still great performance-wise but not something to recommend to a new programmer}

 Even though Python is a slow language, it can make use of libraries that run faster code (e.g. FORTRAN, c) "under the hood".